senithkay/vscode-extensions-public/workspaces/ballerina-extension/README.md

 For troubleshooting, see the Ballerina output.
 To view the Ballerina output tab, click **View**, click **Output,** and select **Ballerina** from the output list.
 It provides additional information if the plugin fails to detect a Ballerina distribution.

-You can also enable the <a href="https://wso2.com/ballerina/vscode/docs/configure-the-extension/#advanced-configurations" target="_blank">debug logs</a> from the Ballerina extension settings to view any issues arising from the extension features.
+You can also enable <a href="https://wso2.com/ballerina/vscode/docs/configure-the-extension/#advanced-configurations" target="_blank">debug logs</a> from the Ballerina extension settings to view any issues arising from the extension features.